 Even less data exists on the effect of cropland conversion for reptiles and amphibians.
-Croplands may be used more frequently by reptiles and amphibians because the habitat structure provides more micro sites (i.e., sunning and shading spots).
-However, reptiles and amphibians require various stages of vegetative succession within their habitat, which historically was achieved through natural disturbance regimes.
+Croplands may be used by reptiles and amphibians because the habitat structure provides more micro sites (i.e., sunning and shading spots).
+Reptiles and amphibians require various stages of vegetative succession within their habitat, which historically was achieved through natural disturbance regimes.
 Some populations of reptiles and amphibians may experience localized extirpations due to direct contact with mechanized equipment because they are not fast enough to move out of the way of potential danger.
+Site- and plant-specific environmental reviews would need to be conducted to determine the presence of threatened and endangered species and critical habitat at an individual parcel of land proposed as a field trial location.

-Reduced use of pesticides for GM crops could result in benefits for wildlife, including reptiles and amphibians.
+Reduced use of pesticides for GE crops could result in benefits for wildlife, including reptiles and amphibians.
 Widespread use of chemical pesticides to control primary pests often disrupts the natural controls that prevent the outbreak of secondary pests by destroying natural insect enemies.
-If the planting of GM pest-resistant crop varieties eliminates the need for broad-spectrum insecticidal control of primary pests, naturally occurring control agents are more likely to suppress secondary pest populations, maintaining a diversity and abundance of prey for amphibians and other birds and rodents (Dale, Clarke, & Fontes, 2002).
-If a proposed EHEC includes a pest-resistant component; site- and species-specific environmental reviews would be conducted to determine any potential impacts.
+If the planting of GE pest-resistant crop varieties eliminates the need for broad-spectrum insecticidal control of primary pests, naturally occurring control agents are more likely to suppress secondary pest populations, maintaining a diversity and abundance of prey for amphibians and other birds and rodents (Dale, Clarke, & Fontes, 2002).
+If a proposed EHEC includes a pest-resistant component, site- and plant-specific environmental reviews would be conducted to determine any potential impacts.